 All of the supplies and materials are supplied by the sponsoring agencies.

-Life Line Chaplaincy, through its Building Community initiative, is honored to be a national partner with Charter Communications’ philanthropic effort, Spectrum Housing Assist.
-Charter Communications has asked Life Line Chaplaincy to serve as liaison with police departments in five metropolitan areas across the United States for Spectrum Housing Assist projects in 2017.
-Charter has a goal to improve 25,000 homes by the year 2020.
+Life Line Chaplaincy, through its Building Community initiative, is honored to be a national partner with Charter Communications’ philanthropic effort Spectrum Housing Assist.
+Charter Communications asked Life Line Chaplaincy to serve as liaison with police departments in seven metropolitan areas across the United States for Spectrum Housing Assist projects in 2017 and six metropolitan communities in 2018.
+Charter has a goal to improve 50,000 homes by the year 2020.